Bus rapid transit: Brazil

-In the United States, BRT began in 1977, with Pittsburgh's South Busway, operating on 4.3 mi of exclusive lanes.
+Other early examples

+In the United States, an early prototype of BRT was the El Monte Busway, which opened in 1973.
+The 11 mi long project occupied unused railroad right-of-way in the middle of the San Bernardino Freeway to add an exclusive bus lane which saved commuters 20-30 minutes in each direction, although the bus lane was opened to high occupancy vehicles in 1976.
+The El Monte Station terminal was called the "first bus rapid transit station in the world."
+Another pioneer in BRT was the Pittsburgh South Busway, operating on 4.3 mi of exclusive lanes.
 Its success led to the Martin Luther King Jr. East Busway in 1983, a fuller BRT deployment including a dedicated busway of 9.1 mile, traffic signal preemption, and peak service headway as low as two minutes.
 After the opening of the West Busway, 5.1 mile in length in 2000, Pittsburgh's Busway system is today over 18.5 miles long.

 The OC Transpo BRT system in Ottawa, Canada, was introduced in 1983.
 The first element of its BRT system was dedicated bus lanes through the city centre, with platformed stops.
 The introduction of exclusive separate busways (termed 'Transitway') occurred in 1983.
 By 1996, all of the originally envisioned 31 km Transitway system was in operation; further expansions were opened in 2009, 2011, and 2014.
 As of 2019, the central part of the Transitway has been converted to light rail transit, due to the downtown section being operated beyond its designed capacity.

-In 1995, Quito, Ecuador, opened trolleybus BRT and Morocco Marrakech(BHNS de Marrakech)in 2017 Corridors of 8 km (5.0 mi), of which 3 km (1.9 mi) is wired for operation as trolleybus.
+In 1995, Quito, Ecuador, opened MetrobusQ its first BRT trolleybuses in Quito, using articulated trolleybuses.

 The TransMilenio in Bogotá, Colombia, opening in 2000, was the first BRT system to combine the best elements of Curitiba's BRT with other BRT advances, and achieved the highest capacity and highest speed BRT system in the world.

-In January 2004 the first BRT in Southeast Asia, TransJakarta, opened in Jakarta, Indonesia.
+In January 2004 the first BRT in Southeast Asia, Transjakarta, opened in Jakarta, Indonesia.
 As of 2015, at 210 km, it is the longest BRT system in the world.

 Africa's first BRT system was opened in Lagos, Nigeria, in March 2008 but is considered a light BRT system by many people.
-Johannesburg's BRT, Rea Vaya, was the first true BRT in Africa, in August 2009, carrying 16,000 daily passengers.
+Johannesburg, South Africa, BRT Rea Vaya, was the first true BRT in Africa, in August 2009, carrying 16,000 daily passengers.
 Rea Vaya and MIO (BRT in Cali, Colombia, opened 2009) were the first two systems to combine full BRT with some services that also operated in mixed traffic, then joined the BRT trunk infrastructure.

+In 2017 Marrakesh, Morocco, opened its first BRT Marrakesh trolleybus system (BHNS De Marrakesh) trolleybuses Corridors of 8 km (5.0 mi), of which 3 km (1.9 mi) of overhead wiring for operation as trolleybus.